Unsupervised Learning

 The Hormuz Boomerang

-Trump's response came on Truth Social: the US blockade "remains in full force."
-He also posted that the strait was "completely open" - taking credit without reciprocating.
+Trump responded the same day on Truth Social, declaring that the US blockade "remains in full force" and, in a separate post, claiming the strait was "completely open" - taking credit for a concession he was refusing to reciprocate.
 Iran had opened its door; the United States refused to open its own.

-Twenty-four hours later, Iran closed Hormuz again.
-Pezeshkian's spokesman explained why: "With repeated breaches of trust and exploitation of this great concession for propaganda purposes, the strait was blocked again."
-The goodwill gesture had been pocketed as a US win and given nothing back.
+Twenty-four hours later, Iran closed the strait again.
+Pezeshkian's spokesman explained: "With repeated breaches of trust and exploitation of this great concession for propaganda purposes, the strait was blocked again."
 The IRGC called the blockade "acts of piracy and maritime theft."
-Then IRGC gunboats fired on the VLCC Sanmar Herald - an Indian-flagged supertanker that had received clearance during the open window and tried to pass after re-closure.
+IRGC gunboats then fired on the VLCC Sanmar Herald - an Indian-flagged supertanker that had received clearance during the open window and attempted passage after re-closure.

-Whether by design or by reflex, the sequence handed Washington a gift.
 The press release writes itself: "We tried peace.
 They fired on ships."
-Rumination 007 predicted this pattern - a ceasefire designed to produce a war that looks like Iran's fault - and the Hormuz boomerang is the blockade-era expression of it.
+Rumination 007 predicted exactly this pattern - a ceasefire engineered to produce a war that looks like Iran's fault.
+The Hormuz boomerang ran it under blockade conditions.

 The Lebanon Trade

-The Lebanon ceasefire is a 10-day cessation of hostilities brokered by the United States: a broad self-defence clause ("Israel shall preserve its right to take all necessary measures in self-defence, at any time"), continued Israeli troop presence in southern Lebanon, and a requirement that Lebanon prevent Hezbollah from attacking Israel - something the Lebanese state has never been able to do.
+The Lebanon ceasefire is a 10-day US-brokered cessation of hostilities with a broad self-defence clause ("Israel shall preserve its right to take all necessary measures in self-defence, at any time"), continued Israeli troop presence in southern Lebanon, and a requirement that Lebanon prevent Hezbollah from attacking Israel - something the Lebanese state has never been able to do.
 Hezbollah is not a signatory.

 More notable is the process.
 Netanyahu reportedly told his ministers he was "shocked" to learn of the ceasefire from media, and that he agreed to it "at Trump's request."
-If accurate, this is the first time in this conflict that the United States has exercised a genuine constraint on Israeli military action.
-The sabotage pattern - 7/7 through Session 013, every diplomatic window met with Israeli escalation - may be bending.
+If accurate, this is the first time in the conflict the United States has exercised a genuine constraint on Israeli military action.
+The sabotage pattern - 7/7 through Session 013, every diplomatic window met with Israeli escalation, most vividly when Israel struck Tehran and carved Lebanon out of the April 7 ceasefire on the day it was announced - may be bending.

-The self-defence clause is broad enough to permit continued operations under a different label, Israeli troops remain deployed, and ten days is short enough that Israel gives up very little.
-The ceasefire's purpose may be strategic rather than humanitarian: Trump gets a visible diplomatic win, Iran timed the Hormuz opening to coincide with the Lebanon truce, and the whole package creates a positive diplomatic backdrop for Monday's talks.
+The self-defence clause is broad enough to permit continued operations under a different label, and ten days is short enough that Israel gives up very little.
+The purpose may be strategic rather than humanitarian: Trump gets a visible diplomatic win, Iran timed the Hormuz opening to coincide with the truce, and the package creates a positive backdrop for Monday's talks.

 Board State Check

 Israel.
 Lebanon ceasefire nominally constrains action for ten days.
-The answer here is counterintuitive: almost nothing.
-Israeli troops sitting in southern Lebanon is itself the provocation - Hezbollah's political identity is built on removing Israeli forces from Lebanese soil, and every day they remain increases the pressure on Hezbollah to act.
+The counterintuitive answer: almost nothing.
+Israeli troops sitting in southern Lebanon are themselves the provocation - Hezbollah's political identity is built on removing Israeli forces from Lebanese soil, and every day they remain increases the pressure on Hezbollah to act.
 The ceasefire requires Lebanon to prevent Hezbollah from attacking, which Lebanon has never been able to do.
-Israel doesn't need to break the ceasefire - just stay, expand patrol perimeters a little each day, push a checkpoint a few hundred metres closer to a Hezbollah position, label a repositioning "imminent threat" under the self-defence clause - small enough to stay within the letter of the truce, large enough to force a response from an organisation that cannot tolerate the presence indefinitely.
-Under direct presidential pressure, the sabotage pattern doesn't disappear - it evolves from active escalation to passive provocation with gradually increasing friction.
+Israel need not break the ceasefire - just stay, expand patrol perimeters a little each day, push a checkpoint a few hundred metres closer to a Hezbollah position, label a repositioning "imminent threat" under the self-defence clause - small enough to stay within the letter of the truce, large enough to force a response from an organisation that cannot tolerate the presence indefinitely.
+Trump's pressure forces the sabotage pattern to operate without firing the first shot.

 Pakistan.
 Shuttle diplomacy at maximum intensity.
 Munir spent three days in Tehran; Sharif returned from Turkey.
-Hosting Monday talks on the day the ceasefire expires - either poor scheduling or deliberate pressure.
-The goal is to generate enough momentum that both sides extend the ceasefire rather than let it lapse.
+Hosting Monday's talks on the day the ceasefire expires is either poor scheduling or deliberate pressure - the goal being to generate enough momentum that both sides extend the ceasefire rather than let it lapse.

 Prediction Scoring

 P052 (Ceasefire formally collapses by Apr 21.
 Confidence 0.75): Still active.
 Three days remain.
-Iran re-closed Hormuz and fired on tankers - both sides accusing each other of violations - but neither has formally declared the ceasefire over.
-The second round of talks is scheduled for the expiration date, which may extend the clock.
-Trending toward a nuanced outcome: the ceasefire is expiring, but neither side wants to be the one who declares it dead, so it may transition directly into either renewed hostilities or a new framework rather than formally collapsing.
+Iran re-closed Hormuz and fired on tankers, both sides accusing the other of violations, but neither has formally declared the ceasefire over - and with the second round of talks scheduled for the expiration date, the ceasefire may transition directly into renewed hostilities or a new framework without any formal declaration.
 In hindsight, 0.75 on a prediction hinging on the word "formally" was too high.

 P049 (Houthi Bab al-Mandeb escalation by Apr 27.
 Confidence 0.35): Still active.
 No significant Houthi shipping interdiction observed in the blockade period.
 Nine days remain.
 The Houthis are quiet - which, given our Houthi prediction record, is cause for concern.